Alexine Tinne: Africa

 Ascending the Bahr-el-Ghazal, the limit of navigation was reached on 10 March.
 From Mishra-er-Rek, a journey was made overland, across the Bahr Jur and south-west by the Bahr Kosango to Jebel Kosango, on the borders of the Niam-Niam country.
 During the journey, all of the travellers suffered severely from fever.
 A student died in April and Tinne's mother in July, followed by two Dutch maids.
 After much travel and dangers, the remainder of the party reached Khartoum at the end of March 1864, when Tinne's aunt, who had stayed in Khartoum, died.
 Tinne buried her aunt and one maid and brought the corpse of her mother and the other maid back to Cairo.
 John Tinne, her half-brother from Liverpool, visited in January–February 1865, with the intention of persuading her to return home with him.
 Tinne was not to be persuaded and John left with the two corpses and a large part of her ethnographic collection.
 Her mother's body later was buried at the Oud Eik en Duinen Cemetery in The Hague.
 Tinne's ethnographic collection was donated by John to the Public Museum (now the Liverpool World Museum).

+Tinne successfully photographed during her 1862–1864 trip up the Nile and in the Bahr-el-Ghazal region, making her the author of the first known views of Gondokoro (1862), as well as of inhabitants of the areas explored.
+The extreme rarity of these photographs led them to be used as models for engravings illustrating several articles and books on these regions in the 1860s and 1870s.

+Her botanical collections were described in a book entitled Plantae Tinneanae.
+It included the description of the new genus Blastania.
+Crinum tinneanum Kotschy & Peyr.
+[Amaryllidaceae; present name Ammocharis tinneana (Kotschy & Peyr.)
+Milne-Redh. & Schweick] was named in her honour.

 At Cairo, Tinne lived in Oriental style during the next four years, visiting Algeria, Tunisia, and other parts of the Mediterranean.
 An attempt to reach the Touaregs in 1868 from Algiers failed.